devilry/devilry-django/not_for_deploy/docs/sysadmin/gettingstarted.rst

     #: The URL that is used to link back to devilry from emails
     DEVILRY_SCHEME_AND_DOMAIN = 'https://devilry.example.com'

-    #: Where should Devilry store your files
+    #: Where should Devilry store files delivered by students.
+    #: This directory should be backed up.
-    DEVILRY_FSHIERDELIVERYSTORE_ROOT = '/devilry-filestorage'
+    DEVILRY_FSHIERDELIVERYSTORE_ROOT = '/path/to/directory/for/deliveryfiles/'

+    #: The directory where user uploaded files such as attachments to feedback is uploaded.
+    #: This directory should be backed up.
+    MEDIA_ROOT = '/path/to/directory/for/uploadedfiles/'

     #: Url where users are directed when they do not have the permissions they believe they should have.
     DEVILRY_LACKING_PERMISSIONS_URL = None